 The weights adjust in 10-pound increments, and within that range, you can choose to use the circular micro-adjuster to increase or decrease by either 2.5 or 5 pounds.

-You'll get the equivalent of 17 sets of dumbbells in one with this pair of adjustable weights — and for just $300.
-"This is a good range in weight for beginners to more experienced individuals — not too many people outgrow 71.5 pounds," says Chris Parnell, a National Academy of Sports Medicine-certified personal trainer at Equinox and Soho Strength Lab in New York City.
+You'll get the equivalent of 12 sets of weights in one with this pair of adjustable dumbbells — and for under $300.
+"This is a good range in weight for beginners to more experienced individuals — not too many people outgrow 71.5 pounds," says Chris Parnell, a NASM-certified personal trainer at Equinox and Soho Strength Lab in New York City.

 Turn the dial to adjust the weights in 5.5-pound increments.
 Rosante also notes that the handles are padded with rubber for a comfortable grip.

 One downside to consider: "The way the weight is indicated on the dumbbell is kind of odd," Rosante says.
 "If you do the math, it's easy to see that the weight is listed in pounds up to 30 and switches to kilograms up from there.
 I'm sure they have a reason for that, but I think it's probably a bit confusing for most at-home fitness consumers."